 5. Eco bin

 Adding to the list of decorative recycle bins is an Indian designer, Aditya Malaker, who is out to prove that green living is cool and interesting.
 Paper waste?
 Please use the yellow can.
 Organic waste goes into the green can while red calls for the recyclable waste.
-The primary colors along with the easily understood images atop each bin, seem to remind us of our primary duty to go green.
+The primary colors along with the easily understood images atop each eco-friendly recycling bin, seem to remind us of our primary duty to go green.

 A compact, building block of a waste bin, the Ribe is special because it can be attached to one another to give a row of bins to hold more garbage.
 It economizes on space by separate allocations based on shape.
 Up to 400 cups and beakers can be piled in two slots and straws and sticks go into the third slot.
 Two large compartments between brightly colored wood frames complete this Victorian style bin.
 Measuring 50X36X85 cms, this sleek bin can add to the beauty of your home!